mdn/dom-examples/README.md

 - The "media" directory contains examples and demos showing how to use HTML and DOM [media elements and APIs](https://developer.mozilla.org/docs/Web/Media).

+- The "navigation-api" directory contains a basic example that demonstrates some features of the [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API).
+[Run the demo live](https://mdn.github.io/dom-examples/navigation-api/).

 - The "payment-request" directory contains examples of the [Payment Request API](https://developer.mozilla.org/docs/Web/API/Payment_Request_API).

 - The "pointerevents" directory is for examples and demos of the [Pointer Events](https://developer.mozilla.org/docs/Web/API/Pointer_events) standard.